uamughal/uamughal.github.io/_pages/talks.md

 {% endfor %}

 I have presented my work at different research meeting and groups.
+ITRC